New course and chamber ensemble set to premiere

 One of Wheaton’s newest musical performance courses covers more than meets the eye or ear.

-MUSP 015 Wheaton Sinfonietta provides talented musicians the opportunity to tackle advanced chamber music in a collaborative setting.
+MUSP 015 Wheaton Sinfonietta provides talented musicians with the opportunity to tackle advanced chamber music in a collaborative setting.
 Unlike in an orchestra or concert band, chamber music usually requires each instrumentalist to play their own individual part and to perform without the direction of a conductor.

 But the course goes beyond the artistry of musical performance.
 It covers the craft and management of the music business, including “the practical, organizational, artistic and administrative skills needed to run a professional musical ensemble.”